Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-Draughts may lead to lower temperatures in homes.
-A humid house is more expensive to heat, meaning wasting money and energy.
+Draughts can lead to low temperatures inside households.
+A draughty house is more expensive to heat, meaning wasting money and energy.

-If you can feel external air getting in, or see the air is clear from a gap or hole and you are able to feel it, it is likely a crack or crack that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be stopped permanently.
-Gaps greater than 3mm that let air in or out of the home need seals.
-In the case of an open fireplace isn’t in use it could cause draughts, and must be sealed from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as far as possible.
+If you can feel external air getting in, or see the air is clear from a hole or gap and you can feel it, it is probably a gap or crack that requirements sealing in some way.
+Large cracks and gaps should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit into your house require sealing.
+In the case of an open fireplace is not in use, it can cause draughts and should be shut from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as far as imaginable.

-There is no need to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure when the household is heated and cools in order to let them be closed and opened rather instead of being stuck.
-We will test every window and door as part of our Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows could be required to allow for the movement of the structure when the house warms and cools so that they are able to be closed and opened rather than securing.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections